defi-wonderland/handbook/docs/testing/advanced-testing/overview.md

 Many approaches to conduct a testing campaign can be taken and are “correct”, yet having a systematic and well-organized one helps *a lot*.
 Here are some take-aways from previous project, which *might* help:

 - Start by reviewing the properties and invariants.
-Most of the time, testing multiple/every branches of a given function can be discarded - extending this, some properties might only assess a specific part of a whole path, and should be rewritten to be more general or high level.
-For example, “if user deposit X, deposit mapping should increase” should rather be “if user deposit X, he can withdraw X max”.
-One common pitfalls we’ve seen is having *too many invariants*, with most of them being less relevant. **Having only a few selected critical (and well tested) invariants is therefore better than a list of 50 highly complex, tightly coupled to the implementation, ones.**
+See the doc above on how to find them, keeping in mind that **"having only a few selected critical (and well tested) invariants is therefore better than a list of 50 highly complex, tightly coupled to the implementation, ones"**.
-- Once invariants are well defined, sort them out.
-First, by value at risk, like if you had to choose only one invariant to test, which would it be?
-Then by simplicity, e.g. if you have 5 invariants leading to protocol getting rekt, which one looks like the easiest to assess.
+- Setup for fuzzing or formal verification can be taken from the integration tests - rather as a template than blindly pasting them, as to avoid inheriting any complexity debt coming from setting up a fork for instance.
-- Setup for both tools can be taken from the integration tests, rather as a template than blindly pasting them, as to avoid inheriting any complexity debt coming from setting up a fork for instance.
+- We tend to start from one given path (ie "how to test the first invariant" for instance), including handlers to reach it, then incrementally add to cover other (instead of, for instance, adding handlers for every functions and deal with the complexity later).
 - Test functions are easier to grasp when expressed in Hoare logic (precondition, including pranks - action, as a single call - postcondition).
 In the rare case where multiple actions are conducted within a single test function, this is expressed as multiple Hoare logic blocks.

 ```solidity